ChrickeR/chricker.github.io/_posts/assignments/2018-10-01-cheif-architect.md

 ## Digital transformation
-We worked hard to clarify the IT operational model and aligne it for the need of more efficient deliveries of customer value and establish IT as a value-creating partner in the business and not just as a supplier
+We worked hard to clarify the IT operational model and aligne it for the need of more efficient deliveries of customer value and establish IT as a value-creating partner in the business and not just as a supplier.

 This resulted in the beginning of productization of the organization's capabilities together with modern agile principles, working methods and technology where IT is